History of Geneva in Timeline

 As of 2009, the construction rate of new housing units in Geneva was 1.3 new units per 1000 residents.

-From 2000-2009, the mean yearly temperature was 11 °C and the mean number of sunshine-hours per year was 2003.
+In 2009, the mean yearly temperature was 11 °C and the mean number of sunshine-hours per year was 2003.

-2009: Population Change End
+2009: Population Change Rate

-Over the last 10 years (1999-2009), the population has changed at a rate of 7.2%.
+Over the last 10 years (1999–2009), the population of Geneva has changed at a rate of 7.2%.

-2010: Genève-Servette HC Loses League Finals Again
+2010: Genève-Servette HC Lost League Finals

-2010: Apartment Vacancy Rate
+2010: Vacancy Rate

-In 2010, the vacancy rate for apartments in Geneva was 0.25%.
+In 2010, the vacancy rate for the municipality of Geneva was 0.25%.

 2010: Geneva Metropolitan Area Population

-June 2011: Average Apartment and House Prices
+June 2011: Apartment and House Prices

-In June 2011, the average price of an apartment in Geneva was 13,681 CHF per square metre, ranging from 9,847 CHF for basic apartments to 17,589 CHF for luxury apartments.
-The average price for houses was 11,595 CHF per square metre, ranging from 4,874 CHF to 21,966 CHF.
+In June 2011, the average price of an apartment in Geneva was 13,681 CHF per square metre, while the average price for houses was 11,595 CHF per square metre.

-2011: Student Enrollment
+2011: Student Statistics in Geneva

-During the 2011–2012 school year, there were 92,311 students in the Geneva school system from primary to university.
+During the 2011-2012 school year, there were a total of 92,311 students in the Geneva school system.
+In 2011, 11,797 students were attending private schools.

-2011: Education Levels
+2011: Education Statistics

 2011: University of Geneva Ranking

-2011: Work Started on CEVA Rail Project
+2011: CEVA Rail Project Started

 2012: Religious Statistics

-According to 2012 statistics, 49.2% of Geneva's population were Christian (34.2% Catholic, 8.8% Swiss Reformed, and 6.2% other Christians), 38% were non-religious, 6.1% were Muslim, and 1.6% were Jewish.
+According to 2012 statistics, 49.2% of Geneva's population was Christian (34.2% Catholic, 8.8% Swiss Reformed, and 6.2% other Christians), 38% were non-religious, 6.1% were Muslim, and 1.6% were Jewish.

-2012: Student Enrollment
+2012: Student Statistics in Geneva

-During the 2011–2012 school year, there were 92,311 students in the Geneva school system from primary to university.
+During the 2011-2012 school year, there were a total of 92,311 students in the Geneva school system (primary to university).

-2012: Vote to move World Communion of Reformed Churches
+2012: World Communion of Reformed Churches Vote to Move

 May 2013: Electric Bus System Commenced